osboot/make-initrd/Documentation/PollDetails.md

 `/lib/initrd/boot/method/<METHOD>`

-From this directory `polld` uses two scripts "check" and "action".
+From this directory script uses two scripts "check" and "action".
 The "action" script will be executed if "check" succeeds.

-On each iteration, `polld` reads the name of the current boot method from the `/etc/initrd/method` file.
+On each iteration, script reads the name of the current boot method from the `/etc/initrd/method` file.
 So, at some point, one boot method may switch to another method.